Is Fish Countable or Uncountable?

 - Michael caught three fish in the lake.

-- The river is abundant in fish.
+- The river is abundant in fish (= many fish live there).

-Fish as an uncountable noun
+Fish as an Uncountable Noun

 - The cook garnished the fish with herbs and lemon wedges.